hanhee-song/slic/README.md

 #### Direct and Group Messaging

-Slic allows its users to create and browse through direct messages and group messages with select people.
+Slic allows its users to create, browse, and hide direct messages and group messages with select people.
 A search bar enables quick lookup of users.
 When attempting to create a preexisting DM, the user will be conveniently redirected to the preexisting DM.

 #### Channel Details Panel